stac47/stac47.github.io/_posts/2014-01-21-ruby-and-curses-tutorial.markdown

 You probably wonder why the `getch` method is attached to a window object.
 It could be a general function defined at Curses module level (In fact, it is the case, but it is only a shortcut to `Curses.stdscr.getch`).
 Actually, the window on which you call the method takes the focus.
-This means overlaping windows will put in the background.
-Let's have a look at what happens when you draw somes windows and call `Curses.getch`.
+This means overlapping windows will put in the background.
+Let's have a look at what happens when you draw some windows and call `Curses.getch`.

 {% highlight ruby %}
   win1 = Curses::Window.new(10, 20, 0, 0)